lasarobotics/signin/README.md

 - If someone has already signed in, it is assumed they are signing out (though it's not logged in the spreadsheet differently; only the message and small log show this)

 ## Installation
-# THIS HAS NOT YET BEEN TESTED ON WINDOWS.
 1. Use Git (`sudo apt-get install git` or download it [here](https://git-scm.com/downloads) for Windows) to clone this repository or download the source and extract it in a directory of your choice.
+2.
-2. If you're on Linux, `cd` into the directory, then run `./install.sh`.
+  If you're on Linux, `cd` into the directory, then run `./install.sh`.
 If it gives a permission error, give it execute permissions with `chmod +x ./install.sh`.
 Linux distros other than Debian are not currently supported.
-You'll need to install Python (`sudo apt-get install python` or download it [here](https://python.org/downloads) for Windows).
-More packages may be required, they will be added later.
-Then, `cd` into the directory and run `.\install.bat`.
+  If you're on Windows, you'll need to install [Python](https://python.org/downloads). **ONLY VERSIONS <3.12 ARE SUPPORTED BY QT.** [3.11.9](https://www.python.org/downloads/release/python-3119/) is the latest supported version with Windows support. `cd` into the directory and run `install.bat`.
 3. Through Google Cloud, create credentials and put them in `credentials.json`.
 4. Create `config.json` and put the ID of the spreadsheet and password to open CMD, formatted like `{"spreadsheet_id": "YOUR_SPREADSHEET_ID", "cmd_password": "YOUR_CMD_PASSWORD"}`.

 ## Running
-# THIS HAS NOT YET BEEN TESTED ON WINDOWS.
-Simply run `./run.sh` on Linux, or `.\run.bat` on Windows.
+Simply run `./run.sh` on Linux, or `run.bat` on Windows.
 If it gives a permission error on Linux, give it execute permissions with `chmod +x ./run.sh`.

 ## Screenshots
 ![Screenshot of the application running in Qt](./screenshots/qt.png)